kauri-io/Content/java/installing-and-setting-up-Pantheon.md

 Each different network type (including mainnet) determined by command line flags will automatically load the appropriate default configuration.

 If the settings have to be changed, these options are either configured at Node or Network-level.
-Network-level settings are defined in the genesis file and will be loaded by very Node connected to that specific network.
+Network-level settings are defined in the genesis file and will be loaded by every Node connected to that specific network.
 Whereas Node-level settings are modified either in the node configuration file, or through the command line flags.

 For more information on configuration, [check out the corresponding documentation](http://docs.pantheon.pegasys.tech/en/stable/Configuring-Pantheon/Network-vs-Node/).